winitzki/scall/tutorial/programming_dhall.md

 We see that `makeStream` constructs a value of type `Stream a` out of an arbitrary type `a`, a type `r` (the internal state of the stream), an initial "seed" value of type `r`, and a "step" function of type `r → < Cons : { head : a, tail : r } | Nil >`.

-The type `Stream a` is heuristically understood as a potentially infinite stream of values of type `a`.
+The type `Stream a` is heuristically understood as a potentially infinite stream of data items (values of type `a`).
 Of course, we cannot store infinitely many values in memory.
 Values are retrieved one by one, by running the "step" function as many times as needed, or until "step" returns `Nil` (indicating the end of the stream).